freeheel/home-assistant.github.io/source/_components/sensor.dht.markdown

 - **name** (*Optional*): The name of the sensor
 - **monitored_conditions** array  (*Required*): Conditions to monitor.
 Available conditions are only *temperature* and *humidity*.

 The name of the pin to which the sensor is connected has different names on different platforms.
-'P8_11' for Beaglebone, '23' for Raspberry Pi.
+'P8_11' for Beaglebone, '23' for Raspberry Pi (it´s the GPIO, not the pin - PIN 7 == GPIO4).